BlogEmployee Communication Best Practices

 Every effective change management-related plan includes a few key elements.
 Firstly, the communication strategy should be clear and concise.
 It should outline the key messages, as well as the change-communication and feedback channels.
 Any effective communication strategy must be a two-way street.
 It’s just as important to listen to your employees as it is to talk to them.

-Rather, a change management plan should be inclusive.
-It needs to involve all the stakeholders, from leadership to frontline employees.
+Traditionally, leaders would set a change strategy and then implement it from the top down.
+While a top-down approach is invaluable in many situations, many agree that a change management communication plan should be inclusive.
+This is because it needs to involve all the stakeholders, from leadership to frontline employees.
 Everyone, including the change agents and communications team, should contribute to forming the strategy.
 By humanizing your change management strategy and adopting an open-source approach, you’re much more likely to succeed.

 The graphic below is based on Gartner’s suggested approach.